 In April 2015 the Pennsylvania Auditor General issued a Special Report acknowledging that the state is far behind in meeting its mandated 2017 Bay reduction targets and faces costly sanctions from US EPA.
 The report also supported using low-cost solutions and technologies as alternatives to higher-cost public infrastructure projects, where possible.
 The report specifically focused on manure control technologies.

-Bion’s Kreider Farms projects, at one of the largest dairy/poultry operations in Pennsylvania (and the Bay watershed) will produce approximately 2 million pounds of verified nitrogen reductions annually to the Chesapeake Bay.
+Bion’s Kreider Farms projects, at one of the largest dairy/poultry operations in Pennsylvania (and the Bay watershed) will reduce approximately 2 million pounds of nitrogen reductions annually to the Chesapeake Bay, more than 8 million pounds locally.
 PA Senate Bill 799 was introduced to establish a competitive bidding program to acquire low-cost nitrogen reductions like these.
 The bill was voted out of the Senate in January 2018 in a bipartisan vote of 47-2.
-The bill now awaits passage in the House, which Bion expects in the current session.
+Bion expects the bill to be reintroduced and adopted in the current 2019 session.

 More than a billion pounds of nutrients need to be reduced in the Mississippi River Basin, Great Lakes and Chesapeake Bay watersheds alone.
 Initial policy frameworks to support water quality trading are in place in almost all affected states; the strategy is clearly supported by US EPA and other federal agencies.
 The final step is implementing financing strategies that identify and provide funding for cost-effective solutions in the various states that are affected.
 A market-driven strategy that rewards innovation will save taxpayer money and accelerate restoration of water quality.